TobiasElssner/EMST-Transitions/README.txt

 Basic Functions:
-- Add points to the coordinate system to build an MST
+- Add points to the coordinate system to build an EMST

-- Compute regions in which all points, when added to the existing MST, share the same topology
+- Compute regions in which all points, when added to the existing EMST, share the same topology

-- Draw a line through the regions and view all MSTs along the line
+- Draw a line through the regions and view all EMSTs along the line

-- Display regions for which the topology are falsely calculated
+- Display regions for which the topology is falsely calculated